 Soon after taking office, the disclosure rule mandated by Cardin-Lugar was effectively repealed when President Trump signed a joint Congressional “resolution of disapproval.”
 This effort was accomplished on strict party lines through a simple majority of 51 Senate votes, rather than the normal 60 needed to overcome a filibuster—by using a parliamentary procedure under the Congressional Review Act (CRA) that allows for the disapproval of a rule within a specified period of time following its adoption.

-Inspired by a 2006 resolution introduced by Republican Representative Chris Smith, proponents of Cardin-Lugar argued that its approach was particularly helpful in combatting the resource curse or “Dutch disease,” the failure of less developed—and often undemocratic nations—to translate vast mineral wealth into wider prosperity for its citizens.
+Inspired by a 2006 resolution introduced by Republican Representative Chris Smith, proponents of Cardin-Lugar argued that its approach was particularly helpful in combating the resource curse or “Dutch disease,” the failure of less developed—and often undemocratic nations—to translate vast mineral wealth into wider prosperity for its citizens.
 Autocratic leaders in poor countries have essentially been able to pocket royalty and tax payments as part of agreements reached with foreign energy firms that were intended for, though never reached, their states’ public budgets to support wider social development initiatives and infrastructure projects.

 By shining a light and following the money, Cardin-Lugar was designed to tackle corruption, waste, and mismanagement and to enable citizen oversight in an arena that was previously beyond its domain.
 Former Republican Senator Richard Lugar envisioned the law as a means to leverage America’s soft power impact so that U.S. corporations and foreign aid efforts would not be “seen as largely benefiting a corrupt ruling class, but society at large.”